 Field Bindweed, Convolvulus arvensis L., was introduced from Eurasia.
 It is a long-lived perennial with an extensive root system, reaching depths of 20 to 30 feet and repeatedly giving rise to numerous long rhizomes (horizontal roots).
 Field bindweed reproduces by seeds and regenerates new plants from adventitious buds on roots and rhizomes.
 It is spread by animals, drainage water and machinery, as well as a contaminant of crop seed.

 Horsetail, Equisetum arvense L., belongs to a prehistoric plant family that was dominant in the world 230 million years ago and significantly contributed to the formation of coal deposits.
-Horsetail is a perennial plant that grows from underground tuber-bearing rootstocks.
-It is unique in that it has two types of stems and growth habits.
+The Equisetum family contains over 30 plant species and is native nearly worldwide, excepting Australia, New Zealand, and Antarctica.
+The Pacific Northwest is home to about 20 Equisetum species.

 Horseweed, Conyza Canadensis L. Cronq., is a winter or summer annual, native to North America.
 The plant grows upright, tall and narrow, and is unbranched at the base unless damaged.
 A dense inflorescence is borne at the end of branched stems, with small white ray and yellowish disk florets.
 The leaves and flowers contain a terpene, which may cause skin and mucosal irritation in humans and animals and may inhibit grazing.